Democratic Autonomous Administration of North and East Syria: External economic relations

-Oil and food production is substantial, so they are important exports.
-Agricultural products include sheep, grain and cotton.
-Important imports are consumer goods and auto parts.
-Trade with Turkey and access to humanitarian and military aid is difficult due to a blockade by Turkey.
-Turkey does not allow business people or goods to cross its border.
-The blockade from adjacent territories held by Turkey and ISIL, and partially also the KRG, temporarily caused heavy distortions of relative prices in Jazira Region and Euphrates Region (while separate, Afrin Region borders government-controlled territory since February 2016); for example in Jazira Region and Euphrates Region, through 2016 petrol cost only half as much as bottled water.
+Oil and food production was substantial, so they were important exports.
+Agricultural products included sheep, grain and cotton.
+Important imports were consumer goods and auto parts.
+Trade with Turkey and access to humanitarian and military aid were difficult due to a blockade by Turkey.
+Turkey did not allow business people or goods to cross its border.
+The blockade from adjacent territories held by Turkey and ISIL, and partially also the KRG, temporarily caused heavy distortions of relative prices in Jazira Region and Euphrates Region (while separate, Afrin Region bordered government-controlled territory since February 2016); for example, in Jazira Region and Euphrates Region, through 2016, petrol cost only half as much as bottled water.

-The Semalka Border Crossing with Iraqi Kurdistan had been intermittently closed by the Kurdistan Regional Government (KRG), but has been open permanently since June 2016, and along with the establishment of a corridor to Syrian government controlled territory in April 2017, economic exchange has increasingly normalized.
+The Semalka Border Crossing with Iraqi Kurdistan had been intermittently closed by the Kurdistan Regional Government (KRG), but had been open permanently since June 2016, and along with the establishment of a corridor to Syrian government-controlled territory in April 2017, economic exchange increasingly normalized.
 Further, in May 2017 in northern Iraq, the Popular Mobilization Forces fighting ISIL cleared a corridor connecting the autonomous region and Iraqi government-controlled territory.

 Economy policy framework

 The autonomous administration is supporting efforts for workers to form cooperatives, such as this sewing cooperative in Derik.

-The autonomous region is ruled by a coalition which have been described as pursuing a model of economy that blends co-operative and private enterprise.
+The autonomous region was ruled by a coalition which had been described as pursuing a model of economy that blended co-operative and private enterprise.
 In 2012, the PYD launched what it called the "Social Economy Plan", later renamed the "People's Economy Plan" (PEP).
-Private property and entrepreneurship are protected under the principle of "ownership by use".
-Dr. Dara Kurdaxi, a regional official, has stated: "The method in Rojava is not so much against private property, but rather has the goal of putting private property in the service of all the peoples who live in Rojava."
-Communes and co-operatives have been established to provide essentials.
-Co-operatives account for a large proportion of agricultural production and are active in construction, factories, energy production, livestock, pistachio and roasted seeds, and public markets.
+Private property and entrepreneurship were protected under the principle of "ownership by use".
+Dr. Dara Kurdaxi, a regional official, stated: "The method in Rojava was not so much against private property, but rather had the goal of putting private property in the service of all the peoples who lived in Rojava."
+Communes and co-operatives were established to provide essentials.
+Co-operatives accounted for a large proportion of agricultural production and were active in construction, factories, energy production, livestock, pistachio and roasted seeds, and public markets.
 Several hundred instances of collective farming occurred across towns and villages in the region, with communes consisting of approximately 20–35 people.
-According to the region's "Ministry of Economics", approximately three-quarters of all property has been placed under community ownership and a third of production has been transferred to direct management by workers' councils.
+According to the region's "Ministry of Economics", approximately three-quarters of all property had been placed under community ownership and a third of production had been transferred to direct management by workers' councils.